apache/nuttx/configs/sam4e-ek/README.txt

                                         : Defaults should be okay for other options Application Configuration -> NSH Library
-    CONFIG_NSH_TELNET=y                 : Enable NSH session via Telnet CONFIG_NSH_IPADDR=0x0a000002        : Select an IP address
-    CONFIG_NSH_DRIPADDR=0x0a000001      : IP address of gateway/host PC
+    CONFIG_NSH_TELNET=y                 : Enable NSH session via Telnet CONFIG_NSH_IPADDR=0x0a000002        : Select a fixed IP address CONFIG_NSH_DRIPADDR=0x0a000001      : IP address of gateway/host PC
     CONFIG_NSH_NETMASK=0xffffff00       : Netmask
     CONFIG_NSH_NOMAC=y                  : Need to make up a bogus MAC address : Defaults should be okay for other options

+  You can also enable enable the DHCPC client for networks that use dynamically assigned address:

+  Application Configuration -> Network Utilities
+    CONFIG_NETUTILS_DHCPC=y             : Enables the DHCP client

+  Networking Support
+    CONFIG_NET_UDP=y                    : Depends on broadcast UDP

+  Application Configuration -> NSH Library
+    CONFIG_NET_BROADCAST=y
+    CONFIG_NSH_DHCPC=y                  : Tells NSH to use DHCPC, not : the fixed addresses

   Using the network with NSH
   --------------------------